yasu/stateful-eloquent/readme.md

 //Execute transition
 $transaction->process();

-//Check a state (return true or false)
+//Check if a state is active (return true or false)
 $transaction->active();
 ```